 All accountants have a basic understanding of taxation, but that does not mean every accountant can do tax returns.
 Taxation is one of the accounting specialties that one can pursue.
 Others include management accounting, financial accounting, and auditing services.
 Every accounting field entails different responsibilities and tasks, and thus, you are using the services of the right expert.
 Auditors may have a general understanding of taxes, but that does not make them experts, and they may not be able to advise you on how to file your income taxes.
 If taxation is not what you want to do, you should specialize in other areas of accounting.

 6. Small businesses do not need accountants

-Most small business entrepreneurs tend to be solo workers multitasking on different roles, including financial management.
-Since they do not have extensive financial records to deal with, most small business entrepreneurs do not find it worthy of hiring an accountant.
+Most small business entrepreneurs tend to be solo workers multitasking in different roles, including financial management.
+Since they do not have extensive financial records to deal with, most small business entrepreneurs do not find it worth hiring an accountant.
 However, the reality is that every entrepreneur can benefit from hiring an accountant.
 An accountant keeps all your financial records neat, letting you know how your business is progressing, including the taxes that you owe the government.
-If you feel that you can afford an internal accountant, you should contract a freelance accountant to perform regular accounting tasks.
+If you feel that you can afford an internal accountant, you should contact a freelance accountant to perform regular accounting tasks.
 The cost will depend on the tasks and the amount of financial data present.